python/cpython/Doc/library/symtable.rst

 .. class:: Symbol

-   An entry in a :class:`SymbolTable` corresponding to a identifier in the source.
+   An entry in a :class:`SymbolTable` corresponding to an identifier in the source.
 The constructor is not public.

    .. method:: get_name()